GrisoGrisi/R36Aria/README.md

 }

 ```
-This is all vibe coded btw, im trying to learn coding, this project helped me a lot to understand how python and git works, please don´t be too harsh lol.
+This is all vibe coded btw, im trying to learn coding, this project helped me a lot to understand how OOP, python and git works, please don´t be too harsh lol.

 You can use this project to do whathever you want if it helps you.